zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

     echo $this->form()->closeTag();

-Firstly, we tell the form that it should send it's data to the current URL and then we tell the form to ``prepare()`` itself which triggers a couple of internal things.
+Firstly, we tell the form that it should send its data to the current URL and then we tell the form to ``prepare()`` itself which triggers a couple of internal things.

 .. note::